Mon-Fri 9:00 - 17:00

 Appraisal Fees

-While purchasing a property, lenders typically require an appraisal to determine the value of the subject property while getting a mortgage.
+When purchasing a property, lenders typically require an appraisal to determine the value of the subject property when getting a mortgage.
 The appraisal cost might differ depending on certain factors, such as the location and property size.

 Property Tax Adjustments